 - Additional Registration Fee (ARF).
 This is a tax that’s payable on registration of a new car, and how much you pay depends on the vehicle’s OMV.
-It’s worked out on a percentage model; simply put, the higher the OMV, the higher the ARF.
+It’s worked out on a percentage model; the higher the OMV, the higher the ARF.
 For example, for Singapore cars with an OMV of under $20k, your ARF will be 100%.
 It goes up from there.

 - Excise Duty and GST.
 More tax (you’ll hear that a lot).
-Excise Duty is a type of tax that’s imposed on goods – in Singapore, we pay it on items such as alcohol, cigarettes, petrol and cars.
+Excise Duty is a tax imposed on goods – in Singapore, we pay it on items such as alcohol, cigarettes, petrol and cars.
 The rate is 20% of the car’s OMV, and then on top of that goes another 7% for GST.
 Yowsers.

 - Certificate of Entitlement (COE).
 Lasting for 10 years, it’s a licence that gives you the right to register, own and drive a car in Singapore.
 Since it’s market-driven, COE prices can fluctuate dramatically.
 In times of high car demand, the COE has spike dramatically, which in turn cause prices of cars to increase.
 Eugh, it’s a vicious cycle.
 However, it works both ways, and has been known to dip to more affordable levels, too.
 You can check out the most recent COE bids here.
 It can run in excess of $50k, often costing more than the car itself!